 Common Asset Allocation Categories

 Inventory – Proceeds allocated to inventory will be the buyer’s initial inventory cost.
 Higher inventory cost is typically better for the buyer.
-Their cost of goods sold will be less when selling the inventory, which lowers their taxable net income.
+The cost of goods sold will be less when selling the inventory, lowering their taxable net income.
 Proceeds allocated to stock, for the seller, are treated the same as if they sold the stock to a customer in the ordinary course of business.
 Any gain or loss is regular income and affects their taxable net income in the year of the sale.

 Goodwill – Goodwill is amortized 15 years on a straight-line basis by the buyer.
 Fifteen years is a significant cost recovery period; thus, the buyer typically wants goodwill to be lower if not considered in the allocation.
 Goodwill is taxable to the seller as capital gains, which is usually beneficial.

 1245 Property (personal property – equipment, furniture) – 1245 property recapture is taxed as ordinary income to the seller.
 Recapture is the gain applied to the previous depreciation of an asset.
 The IRS assesses taxes at capital gain rates for any allocation over the recapture.
 The buyer can depreciate the value allocated to each asset, based on depreciation rules.
 Generally, the higher the amount allocated to 1245 assets is more beneficial to the buyer than the seller.
 There are instances where a shift in this category can benefit one party without being a detriment to the other.
 You can capture opportunities if both parties agree to try and identify them.
 An intermediary can be used for this if the buyer and seller don’t want to share additional financial information.